The University of Texas at Arlington strongly emphasizes the Federal Work-Study program (FWS) for the following reasons:

 - Eligible students may work up to 19 hours per week at a work study position.

 - The offered amount on your financial aid notification is the maximum you can earn per semester.

 - Earnings are paid directly to you rather than through your student account, and you are paid twice per month for your work.

 - FWS is offered on a first come, first served basis.
 Contact us if you are interested in obtaining a work-study position to see if you qualify for funding.

 How to apply for jobs

 Receiving a FWS offer is not a guarantee of employment.
-Additionally, if you do not qualify for FWS or do not receive an offer, you can still apply for jobs both on-campus and off-campus that are non-work study positions.
+Additionally, if you do not qualify for FWS or do not receive an offer, you can still apply for jobs both on and off-campus that are non-work study positions.

-- To apply for work-study and non-work study student employment off-campus, visit the Handshake website.
+- To apply for work-study and non-work study student employment on and off-campus, visit the Handshake website.